Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Other observational effects

 Integration here is carried out over the volume of one photon.
-Intensity of emission in this case one can write as
+Intensity of the black body emission in this case one can write as

-As one can see, in Wien and in close Reyleigh-Jeans regions the spectrum is almost coincide with Planck one because of small value of $E_{\nu }^{0}$.
+As one can see, in Wien and in the near Reyleigh-Jeans region the spectrum is almost coincide with Planck one because the value $E_{\nu }^{0}$ \ is small.
 However it is clear that the small additive energy $E_{\nu }^{0}$ can lead to some deviations from Planck spectrum in far Reyleigh-Jeans region and, probably, such deviation could be measured experimentally.
 It is necessary to emphasize that such experiment has independent great importance because will allow to state an assessment to the value $E_{\nu }^{0}$ and to throw light on the geometrical nature of electromagnetic field.